tito-arch/BABC-2/content/posts/microsoft-climpchamp-review-and-features-the-last-one-is-the-best.md

 ## Screen Recording

-When you enter the screen recording menu you will be required to choose one out of the four options i.e. camera, screen, camera & screen, and text to speech.
+When you click the screen recording menu you will be required to choose one out of the four options i.e. camera, screen, camera & screen, and text to speech.
 Each does as the name states very easily and straight forward.

 All you are required to do is to grant the webcam and mic permissions then start recording your video easy pizzy right? mostly applicable in webinars